mlpack/mlpack/doc/user/cv.md

 ## Performance measures

-The cross-validation classes require a performance measure to be specified.
-\b mlpack has a number of performance measures implemented; below is a list:
+The cross-validation classes require a performance measure to be specified. mlpack has a number of performance measures implemented; below is a list:

- - `mlpack::cv::Accuracy`: a simple measure of accuracy
+ - `Accuracy`: a simple measure of accuracy
- - `mlpack::cv::F1`: the F1 score; depends on an averaging strategy
+ - `F1`: the F1 score; depends on an averaging strategy
- - `mlpack::cv::MSE`: minimum squared error (for regression problems)
+ - `MSE`: minimum squared error (for regression problems)
- - `mlpack::cv::Precision`: the precision, for classification problems
+ - `Precision`: the precision, for classification problems
- - `mlpack::cv::Recall`: the recall, for classification problems
+ - `Recall`: the recall, for classification problems

 In addition, it is not difficult to implement a custom performance measure.
 A class following the structure below can be used: